todd-skelton/ReadOnlyExtensions/README.md

 # ReadOnlyExtensions
-Extensions to expose lists, collections, and dictionaries as read-only.
+Extensions to expose lists, collections, dictionaries, and enumerables as read-only.

 ## Installation
 ### Package Manager